colessj/icdm10/icdm10/content/english/_index.md

       link: "#"

   - title: "The Venue: Durham University Business School"
-    image: "/images/service-1.png"
+    image: "/images/gallery/venue.png"
     content: "The building has been recently renovated and is situated in green surroundings"
     bulletpoints:
-      - "Make the most of good diffraction data"
-      - "Get new insights into the chemistry"
-      - "Go beyond the standard"
-      - "Setting new standards"
+      - "Situated among the Hill Colleges, to the south of Durham city centre"
+      - "Spacious and open lecture theatre"
+      - "Surrounded by green spaces"
+      - "Large terrace for socialising"

+    button:
+      enable: false
+      label: "Get Started Now"
+      link: "#"

   - title: "Single-Stream Session"
-    image: "/images/service-2.png"
+    image: "/images/gallery/stream.jpg"
     content: "There will be no parallel sessions."
     bulletpoints:
-      - "Each day will have its own theme"
+      - "Each morning and afternoon will have its own theme"
-      - "The first lecture is an ivited lecture and will provide a general-audience introduction"
+      - "The first lecture of each section provides a general-audience introduction to the theme"
       - "There will be extended Poster Talk sessions with 5-7 minute talks"
     button:
       enable: false